colbymaloy/flutter_liquid_glass/README.md

 - [ ] Nuemorphic like effects - these are typically easily done with clever use of inner and outer shadows. putting a lighter inner shadow color facing the light source, and a shadow on the opposite side you get a convex button.
 Inverting the shadows gives you concave(button press)
 - [ ] Gooey Liquid / Surface tension pull effect.
-Save this for last as i dont think its all that important.(look into SDF Raymarching)
+Save this for last as i dont think its all that important.[SDF RAYMARCHING](https://www.youtube.com/watch?v=5J-0sy2pu_8)

  <img src="https://github.com/user-attachments/assets/d03f71bd-356f-4004-bdff-98fec38fb8c9" width="300"/>